 What ensues is a thought-provoking journey on the paradox of becoming a manager-leader in an organizational setting.
 Leading people is, has been and will always be a function of an intangible connection people feel that is difficult for non-thought leaders to put into words.
 This much we do know: really good leaders, at all levels of any organization, are readily identified by their ability to gain the trust of those they seek to influence, while simultaneously getting those same people to feel both inspired and fulfilled with the contributions they are being asked to make.

-How (exactly) do they do that?
-Well, admittedly, here’s where leadership “gets messy.”
+How do they do that?
+Here’s where leadership “gets messy.”
 Without question, there are behaviors leaders exhibit that we can both identify and examine.
 But, beneath the surface of the behaviors we so often point to and intellectually dissect, you can come into direct contact with the authentic foundation of leadership – the heart!

-Now, how exactly am I supposed to examine a person’s heart in order to get a clearer picture of their values and my subsequent thoughts, you might ask?
+How do we examine a person’s heart in order to get a clearer picture of their values?
 Well, you typically start out with behaviors you do see and then draw inferences or conclusions about an individual’s underlying intent (a.k.a. heart).
 In general, here’s what that translates to:

 WE WATCH HOW LEADERS HOLD PEOPLE ACCOUNTABLE!

 Do they intervene with members of our team that are clearly not pulling their weight in support of our mission/goals?
 Or, do they pretend they don’t see what is clearly evident to everyone else because intervening would be “uncomfortable?”

 WE WATCH HOW THEY RESPOND WHEN WE SUCCEED!

 Do they “step out in front of the parade” and take credit for what we have accomplished?
 Or, do they pass that recognition around when it deserves to be passed around?